nickbrandt/GitLab/doc/development/geo/framework.md

    end
    ```

+   NOTE: **Note:**

+   If there is a common constraint for records to be available for replication,
+   make sure to also overwrite the `available_replicables` scope.

 1. Create `ee/app/replicators/geo/widget_replicator.rb`.
 Implement the
    `#carrierwave_uploader` method which should return a `CarrierWave::Uploader`.
    And implement the class method `.model` to return the `Widget` class.